Pay your Traffic Citation

 Fax: (215) 686-8858

-Requests for hearing impaired and foreign language interpreters, other than for the Spanish language, should be sent to Dr Administration c/o Angela Merriweather's attention at the address listed above.
+Requests for hearing impaired and foreign language interpreters, other than for the Spanish language, should be sent to DR Administration c/o Angela Merriweather's attention at the address listed above.
 All requests must be made at least two weeks prior to the scheduled event to allow sufficient time to secure the services of a translator.

 Requests for interpreters for the Spanish language should be directed to Family Court's Spanish Language Interpreter's Office at the address listed below: